charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 The InsertionSorter more mimics a human sorter, while using the well-known insertion sort algorithm.
 But it acts more in a human manner, so perhaps sometimes we would use some variants and could propose more innovative solutions.
 But it still stays the same, just a different point of view.
 The sort is seen here just as putting elements, one by one, in the final array, no matter the choosing candidates order.
 So we arbitrarily decide that we would start from the end, it's the same!
 The putInFinalArray immediately saw the lazy case of the first element of the sorted array.
 Then it calls findWhereToPut method, which works only with a non empty array, because, the expert doesn't bother for nothing.
 In the findWhereToPut, the expert may find it necessary to search by dichotomy, if he likes!
 The worker version could have not seen that.
 The findWhereToPut proceeds a bit differently from the worker version.
 The expert first gets rid of the case where the element is the last.
 Then he is sure to find, and he decided to start arbitrarily from the end.
 The makePlaceAtTheRight() method could feel like moving from the end is non intuitive and could use @Underst, though we could remark later that we do like such stuff, even for a human.
 So the "@Underst" is not so justified.

 We could remark that both approaches use the same well-known algorithm, and the result is quite the same.
 But the work is done perhaps in a different way, and both ways are valuable and justified.
 The goal of the roles are not primarily to influence algorithm writing, but just indicate the meaning of the class.
-The simu_real_world_obj could seem more fun and great for communicate about it, but both are two ways to do the job.
+The simu_real_obj could seem more fun and great for communicate about it, but both are two ways to do the job.

 Here is the final code: